helium/HIP/0062-helium-hub.md

     - Data Credit (DC) Usage

+3) Must operate a bonding pool.
+This bonding pool is made up of two parts HNT and DC like a "normal" Helium wallet.
+   - DC is used to fund the DC usage (data transfer) of the sub-DAO
+   - HNT is used to back the sub-protocol token via the programmatic treasury

-3) Must use DC's for data transfer.
+4) Must use DC's for data transfer.
 DC's can only be minted upon burning HNT.
 The HNT being burnt is from the sub-protocols bonding pool.
-This pool includes the initial 3MM HNT bonded for sub-protocol creation.
-As a coldstart bucket the sub-protocol is able to burn up to 10% of this initial bond.
-This 10% will be replenished with the HNT rewarded per epoch to the sub-protocol (if necessary).

-4) All sub-protocol tokens need to be backed by HNT via the bonding pool.
+5) All sub-protocol tokens need to be backed by HNT via the bonding pool.
 The ratio is up to the sub-protocol and set upon creation.
 For example, 1 HNT can equal 1 sub-protocol tokens (SPT) or 1 HNT can equal 1000 SPT.
 This is used for SPT to HNT conversions.

 For the sub-protocol to be eligible for Proof-of-Protocol-Service (PoPS) it also needs to;

-1) Bond 21,000,000 USD in DC to the wallet controlled by the sub-protocol.
-This bond can be funded by one entity or crowdfunded.
-The fund accumulates as HNT until the 21,000,000 USD valuation is reached.
-At which point the HNT is burnt to DC and the sub-protocol then becomes eligible for PoPS.
-If the sub-protocol doesn't reach this valuation those who bonded HNT to this can redeem there HNT.
+1) Must maintain 21,000,000 USD in DC in the bonding pool.
+There's a 10% buffer to act as a cold start bucket.
+This bond can be crowdfunded.
+In the funding phase, HNT accumulates until the 21,000,000 USD valuation is reached.
+At this point the HNT is burnt to DC and the sub-protocol then becomes eligible for PoPS.
+If the sub-protocol doesn't reach this valuation within the set timeframe those who bonded HNT to this fund can redeem their HNT.

 ## Helium Hub - Rewards
 [hub-rewards]: #helium-hub---rewards

-Each sub-protocol will be created and must meet the above requirements.
-The first of these requirements creates the sub-protocols bonding pool.
-The suggested initial bond cost is set at 3MM HNT.
-As noted above, this bonding pool can be leveraged as the cold start bucket, up to 10%.

-The bonding pool functions both as an eligibility requirement and as the source of the HNT that's burnt to mint DC's used for the sub-protocol.
+The bonding pool functions both as an eligibility requirement and as the source of the HNT for the programmatic treasury and the DC's used for the sub-protocol.
 In doing so it's also the location where the Helium Hub will deposit any epoch rewards based on the following alogrithms.

 The amount of rewards that a sub-protocol will receive per epoch is based on two factors;